Houston Personal Injury Lawyer

 What If the Insurance Company Already Made Me an Offer?

-In the first days and weeks following injuries, it is difficult or impossible to know how much your case will be worth.
+In the first days and weeks following injuries, it is difficult or even impossible to know how much your case will be worth.
 You do not have all the hospital bills or know how much work you will miss.
 In addition, unknowns like future medical or personal care needs and intangible losses like your physical pain and suffering still need assessment.

 Our team can evaluate your case and advise you about an early settlement offer, which could include explaining how we may be able to help you get an appropriate settlement instead.
 Remember, once you sign something, there is no going back to recover more later.